Updated May 2023

 - Socks: 3 pairs of wool socks.

 - Footwear: My new favorite do-all boot has become the Astral Rassler 2.0.
 These have great traction in the water and are sturdy enough for off-trail hiking.
 I also pack a pair of Astral Loyak as a camp shoe.
 They pack down flat and are easy to pack.
-If I anticipate hike a lot in the rain (not wearing dry suit), I also take a pair of waterproof submersible socks to wear over my wool socks but inside either shoe above.
+If I anticipate hiking a lot in the rain (not wearing dry suit), I also take a pair of waterproof submersible socks to wear over my wool socks but inside either shoe above.

 - Underwear: 3 pair, non-cotton.